-To find out even more about the collection of the Art Institute check out these books from the MVCC library.
+To find out more about human activity and its affect on the planet check out these MVCC Library resources.